 Until my first day doing living history I’d never used a shaving horse before, never used a drawknife or a spokeshave.
 I’d always thought that someday I might like to take a chairmaking class, just for fun, but that it wasn’t something I really saw myself doing much.

 During their first year of laying, our seven Khaki Campbells laid 332 eggs each.
 That is 47 pounds (21 kilograms) of eggs per duck, in a single year.
-When we were debating breeds of ducks, we read that Campbells typically … Continue reading

 Cooking with duck eggs doesn’t call for a major revision in technique.
 But there are differences: the yolks of duck eggs have more fat and the whites more protein than those of chicken eggs, and you need to take these differences into account when cooking.
 Somewhat gentler cooking is the key.
 Continue reading “Cooking with duck eggs”→